PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Warning

 Project-local rules are silently ignored until you tok0 trust . in the project.
-This is the same trust model used by VS Code workspace settings — see Trust & safety.
+Same trust model as VS Code workspace settings; details in Trust & safety.

 [filter]